Sathvik404/Obs_Avoiding_robo/README.md

-# Obs_Avoiding_robo
+# obs_avoiding_robot
-This project is an obstacle-avoiding robot built using Arduino and ultrasonic sensors.
-It detects nearby obstacles in real-time and automatically changes direction to avoid collisions.
-The robot is ideal for demonstrating basic autonomous navigation and embedded system programming.
+"self-driving autonomous vehicle" , sounds very interesting right?, here's a simple project on obstacle avoiding robot which is implemented based on Arduino_Uno and senses the environment through ultrasonic sensors.
+AF-motors,driver shield,servo motor contributes to its functionality.
+->run the code using an arduino IDE by installing all the required libraries.
+->upload the code to arduino uno board
+->then assemble all the components and connect to the power supply ->that's it your pet is ready.